-Mustard Seeds and Greens as Part of a Healthy and Nutritious Diet
+Mustard Seeds and Greens as Part of a Nutritious Diet

 Mustard plants have been part of the human diet for thousands of years.
 The leaves make tasty greens and the ground seeds make a hot and flavourful condiment.
 Mustard leaves and seeds are nutritious foods with important health benefits.